pryv/dev-pryv.io-opener/README.md

 # Pryv.io Opener

-Script that releases the open source version of Pryv.io.
+Script that releases the open-pryv.io a strip down version of service-core, service-mail and service-register.
+As of february 2025 All Pryv.io software has been open-sourced.

 ## Usage